 Studebaker's First Office

 In 1852, at the corner of Michigan and Jefferson Streets, Henry and Clement Studebaker started their first blacksmith shop.
-They initially produced wagons and the Studebaker Wagon Works grew to be one of the largest wagon manufacturers in the world and the only of its kind to successfully transition to gasoline powered vehicles.
+They initially produced wagons and the Studebaker Wagon Works grew to be one of the largest wagon manufacturers in the world, the only company in this industry to successfully transition to gasoline powered vehicles.

 Studebaker Factory, circa 1910

-By the 1870s the company had grown so large that it was time to form a corporation and the Studebaker Brothers Manufacturing Company was organized.
-In 1874 the Studebaker's built a large, four story factory, which unfortunately, was destroyed by fire.
-It was immediately rebuilt, on a larger scale, and continued to grow.
+By the 1870s, the company had grown so large that it was time to form a corporation.
+The Studebaker Brothers Manufacturing Company was organized.
+In 1874, the Studebakers built a large, four-story factory that was eventually destroyed by fire.
+It was immediately rebuilt on a larger scale and continued to grow.
 In 1897 they started experimenting with automobiles and by 1904 they were selling gasoline powered cars.

 Studebaker Proving Grounds

-In 1926 the Studebaker’s established an 800-acre Proving Ground to test their automobiles.
-In 1938 they planted 8,259 white pine trees which grew into the largest living sign, with each letter over 200-feet wide, 200-feet long, and 60-feet tall, according to the Guinness Book of World Records.
+In 1926, the Studebaker’s established an 800-acre Proving Grounds site to test their automobiles.
+In 1938 they planted 8,259 white pine trees to form the largest living sign, with each letter over 200 feet wide, 200 feet long, and 60 feet tall, according to the Guinness Book of World Records.
 This land is now the Bendix Woods County Park.